 Assessments are designed to provide learners with opportunities to demonstrate they have attained the required skills and knowledge using a range of practically based activities and tasks, as required by recognised standards.

-English language proficiency equivalent to IELTS 5.5 (Academic) with no individual band score less than 5.5.
+English language proficiency equivalent to IELTS 5.5 (Academic) with no individual band score less than 5.5 (or equivalent).

 Recognition of prior learning